SidOfc/treevial/README.md

-up on why you don't need a directory plugin, tried to throw the best known netrw-enhancement [vim-vinegar](https://github.com/tpope/vim-vinegar) at it, at some point I cried in a corner for a while, then decided to *screw it* and try it for myself.
+up on why you don't need a directory plugin, tried to throw the best known netrw-enhancement [vim-vinegar](https://github.com/tpope/vim-vinegar) at it, at some point I cried in a corner for a while, then decided to try it for myself.

 I am actually thankful for this experience though.
 Because of the frustration, true motivation was born and put to use for a (hopefully) more positive experience.